matthiasprobst/ssno/README.md

 # sSNO - simple Standard Name Ontology

 This repository contains the (draft) sSNO ontology.
-The ontology allows the usage of so-called "standard names", which are originally introduced by the [cf-conventions](http://cfconventions.org/).
+The ontology allows the usage of so-called "standard names", which are originally introduced by the [CF Conventions](http://cfconventions.org/).
 The basic concept, however, is applicable to other research topics, too.
 The ontology is called "simple", because, at this stage, it only covers the basic concept.
 Very briefly it goes like this: